rivermont/spidy/README.md

 # Features
 We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"
-Here are some features that we think are worth noting, in alphabetic order.
+Here are some features we figured were worth noting.

 ## Error Handling
 While testing we have come across many common errors that aren't easily avoided such as http timeout, unicode encode errors, exceeding maximum redirects, http connection, and document empty(going to picture etc.)